adlnet/xAPI-Spec/xAPI.md

 			},
 			"description":{
 				"en-US":"A simple Experience API statement.
-Note that the LRS does not need to have any prior information about the actor (learner), the verb, or the activity/object."
+Note that the LRS does not need to have any prior information about the Actor (learner), the verb, or the activity/object."
 			}
 		}